Dental Implant Dentist In Muncie, IN

 Your implant dentist, such as Dr. Eric Browning, determines if a person is a good candidate for a dental implant.
 He takes x-rays and other imaging to see if the individual has healthy gums and sufficient jaw bone size and density to receive the implant device.
 Corrective procedures such as periodontal therapy or bone augmentation may be necessary before treatment with an implant proceeds.
 With the decision made, the dentist takes impressions to craft the implant device.

-After several weeks of healing, the doctor bonds a metal post to the implant and then attaches the custom-fabricated crown.
+After several weeks of healing, Dr. Browning bonds a metal post to the implant and then attaches the custom-fabricated crown.
 After minor adjustments for fit and bite, the implant procedure is complete.

-Your dental implants will stay healthy and strong as long as you are taking care of your teeth and gums.
-The main threat to an implant is gum disease, so you should work closely with your dentist to ensure that gingivitis or periodontitis doesn’t become an issue.
+Your implants will stay healthy and strong as long as you are taking care of your teeth and gums.
+The main threat to an implant is gum disease, so you should work closely with your Muncie implant dentist to ensure that gingivitis or periodontitis doesn’t become an issue.

 Dental implant patients should brush twice a day and floss daily, treating their artificial teeth just as though they were natural ones.
 Semi-annual exams and cleanings to check condition of teeth, gums and implants.